in 1961, five quarries were still producing soapstone that was carved into slabs

 Source: Fairfax County Digital Map Viewer, Soils Map, Tile 47-3

-Native Americans recognized that soapstone was soft enough to be carved into bowls, which could be used for heating food to make stews and soups.
-Those bowls were too heavy to carry on long hunting/gathering migrations, but about 5,000 years ago during the Archaic Period the domestication of native plants made it more suitable to settle for much of the year in one place.
-Soapstone was used at least 4,500 years ago, as a sedentary lifestyle emerged.
+Native Americans recognized that soapstone was soft enough to be carved into bowls, using harder rocks such as quartz.
+Soapstone has a high heat storage capacity, so once a pot was heated over the coals of a fire it kept stews and soups warm.
+Soapstone bowls were too heavy to carry on long hunting/gathering migrations, but about 5,000 years ago during the Archaic Period the domestication of native plants made it more suitable to settle for much of the year in one place.
+Soapstone was used at least 4,500 years ago as a sedentary lifestyle emerged.

-The first geologists in Virginia opened quarries in what are now Fairfax, Orange, Madison, Albemarle, Nelson, Amelia, and Brunswick counties.
-In Nelson and Albemarle counties, an archeologist identified in 1926 20 ancient quarries, typically 20-30' wide and 2-3' deep.
+The very first geologists in Virginia opened quarries in what are now Fairfax, Orange, Madison, Albemarle, Nelson, Amelia, and Brunswick counties.
+In Nelson and Albemarle counties, an archeologist identified 20 ancient quarries in 192.
+They were typically 20-30' wide and 2-3' deep; extracting soapstone did not involve digging a mine.

 remnants of soapstone bowl found near Damon (Albemarle County)